ncsl/network_neuroscience_epilepsy/README.md

 EZTrack produces electrode weights and heatmap scores from EEG signals in EDF or MEF files.

+## Running

+Check the `makefile` for available targets to run EZTrack in development mode.

+## Structure

 The code is organized as a data processing toolchain:

 ## data